chrisfield/redux-formkit/examples/with-next/README.md

 ## The idea behind the example

-There is very little to do to use `redux-formkit` with `next`.
+Using `redux-formkit` with `next` is simple.
 The pages._app.js includes a `FormStateProvider` so `Forms` can be rendered in any component.
 In this case I've rendered a form straight from the index page.

-The most interesting aspects of this implementation are aparent when you compare it to the with-next-and-redux example.
+An interesting aspect of this implementation is aparent when you compare it to the [with-next-and-redux example](https://github.com/chrisfield/redux-formkit/tree/master/examples/with-next-and-redux).
 There is a fundemental difference in the way the initial values from `Index.getInitialProps` get on to the web page.

-In this example they are passed as initialValues to the `Form`. `Form` then uses these initialValues in a useEffect (which replaced componentDidMount).
+In this example they are passed as initialValues directly to the `Form`. `Form` then uses these initialValues in a useEffect (which replaced componentDidMount).
 Since useEffect is client-only the pre-rendered form sent to the client will be blank and the initialValues will only be added once the JS downloads and runs.

-To see this in action run the example and in the chrome dev-tools network tab choose the slow-3g option.
-Try entering some values while you wait for the JS to download.
-Then take a look at the difference with-next-and-redux.